 What are the differences between hard skills and soft skills?

-Hard skills are often the more tangible of the two types of skills.
 Think of hard skills as more quantifiable and binary.
-You can generally measure work product resulting from hard skills’ capabilities – for instance, the candidate either knows a computer program or does not.
+You can generally measure the work product that results from hard skills’ capabilities ― for instance, the candidate either knows a computer program or does not.

 These are some examples of hard skills: